Rofaydaaa/Currency-Exchange-Public-API/README.md

 - **Authentication**: Secure endpoints that require authentication using a bearer token.
 - **Error Handling**: Robust error handling for invalid requests and authentication failures.
 - **Docker Compose**: Containerized deployment using Docker Compose for simplified management and deployment.
+  Used PM2 to run nodejs providing continuous monitoring using logs and automatic restarts when deployed on a server
 - **Caching**: Implement caching to reduce the number of requests to the external API. (using node-cache and for Short-Term Cache (1 Hour))
   Here is time comparaison for a cached and uncached API call (5 ms vs 3.5 sec)
   ![image](https://github.com/Rofaydaaa/Currency-Exchange-Public-API/assets/125312170/3cc7e8cf-32fa-4658-8018-0bfe7bdae80b)